 Division of Academic Outreach

 Academic Outreach delivers courses online.
-Students are instructed through a secured Internet site, where they interact with their professors and other students online.
+Students are instructed through a secure Internet site, where they interact with their professors and other classmates online.

 Academic Outreach delivers undergraduate and graduate courses via online video streaming to students who cannot attend classes on campus.
 Lectures are recorded as they occur and streamed via the internet the same day.
-Students who do not have high-speed internet access are given the option to receive DVD recordings of the lectures.
 Students complete the same course requirements as on-campus students and take proctored exams at convenient sites.
-Video courses are offered in engineering and human environmental sciences.
+Video courses are offered in the College of Engineering.

 New College Life Track

 The New College LifeTrack (NCLT) program is an interdisciplinary undergraduate distance learning program for adults whose educational needs cannot be met through traditional residential programs.
 Previously earned academic credits transferred from regionally accredited colleges or earned through national tests such as the College-Level Examination Program (CLEP), independent studies, out-of-class learning contracts, correspondence studies, classroom work and demonstrated prior learning may be applied toward a bachelor of arts (BA) or bachelor of science (BS) degree in interdisciplinary studies.